punichan/freemarket_sample_61c/README.md

 ### Association
 - has_many:items
-- has_many:categories,through:　:brand-category
+- has_many:categories,through:　:brands-categories
-- has_many:brand-categories
+- has_many:brands-categories